yuyaogawa9/StochasticProcess_psets/README.md

 3) HW3: This homework covers continuous time Markov Process particularly birth-death process.
 Problems involve finding stationary distributions and obtaining exact or approximation.
 4) HW4: This homework covers the property of Brownian motions and stochastic differential equations.
 Ito lemma, Ito isometry, and Feynman-Kac formula are assumed as prior knowledge, and final problem solves the Black-Scholes equation.
 5) Final Project: This file contains answers to several SDE.
 It also covers Fokker-Planck equations to find the evolution of density for some certain SDEs.
 It also covers numerical solution techniques for parabolic PDEs using Feynman-Kac formula.
 Implementation is done in Python.
+6) Stochastic Process by Ross: the textbook covered in the class.